FRG Family Wealth Advisors LLC Sells 858 Shares of Johnson & Johnson (NYSE:JNJ)

-FRG Family Wealth Advisors LLC trimmed its position in Johnson & Johnson (NYSE:JNJ – Free Report) by 1.8% in the second quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 47,089 shares of the company’s stock after selling 858 shares during the period.
-Johnson & Johnson makes up approximately 1.7% of FRG Family Wealth Advisors LLC’s portfolio, making the stock its 16th biggest position.
-FRG Family Wealth Advisors LLC’s holdings in Johnson & Johnson were worth $7,794,000 at the end of the most recent reporting period.
+FRG Family Wealth Advisors LLC reduced its stake in shares of Johnson & Johnson (NYSE:JNJ – Free Report) by 1.8% during the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 47,089 shares of the company’s stock after selling 858 shares during the quarter.
+Johnson & Johnson accounts for approximately 1.7% of FRG Family Wealth Advisors LLC’s portfolio, making the stock its 16th largest holding.
+FRG Family Wealth Advisors LLC’s holdings in Johnson & Johnson were worth $7,794,000 as of its most recent SEC filing.

-A number of other hedge funds and other institutional investors have also added to or reduced their stakes in the company.
-GW&K Investment Management LLC bought a new position in shares of Johnson & Johnson in the fourth quarter valued at approximately $35,000.
-Dark Forest Capital Management LP grew its holdings in shares of Johnson & Johnson by 1,044.4% in the fourth quarter.
-Dark Forest Capital Management LP now owns 206 shares of the company’s stock valued at $36,000 after acquiring an additional 188 shares in the last quarter.
-Atlantic Private Wealth LLC purchased a new position in Johnson & Johnson in the first quarter valued at approximately $32,000.
-Ruedi Wealth Management Inc. purchased a new position in Johnson & Johnson in the fourth quarter valued at approximately $42,000.
-Finally, Kepos Capital LP purchased a new position in Johnson & Johnson in the fourth quarter valued at approximately $45,000.
+Other institutional investors and hedge funds have also recently modified their holdings of the company.
+GW&K Investment Management LLC bought a new position in shares of Johnson & Johnson during the fourth quarter valued at about $35,000.
+Dark Forest Capital Management LP boosted its holdings in shares of Johnson & Johnson by 1,044.4% during the fourth quarter.
+Dark Forest Capital Management LP now owns 206 shares of the company’s stock worth $36,000 after purchasing an additional 188 shares during the period.
+Atlantic Private Wealth LLC purchased a new stake in shares of Johnson & Johnson during the first quarter worth about $32,000.
+Ruedi Wealth Management Inc. purchased a new stake in shares of Johnson & Johnson during the fourth quarter worth about $42,000.
+Finally, Kepos Capital LP purchased a new stake in Johnson & Johnson in the fourth quarter worth about $45,000.
 68.40% of the stock is owned by institutional investors.

 Johnson & Johnson Trading Down 0.7 %

-The company also recently announced a quarterly dividend, which was paid on Thursday, September 7th.
-Investors of record on Monday, August 28th were paid a $1.19 dividend.
-The ex-dividend date was Friday, August 25th.
-This represents a $4.76 dividend on an annualized basis and a yield of 2.97%.
+The firm also recently declared a quarterly dividend, which was paid on Thursday, September 7th.
+Stockholders of record on Monday, August 28th were paid a dividend of $1.19 per share.
+This represents a $4.76 annualized dividend and a dividend yield of 2.97%.
+The ex-dividend date of this dividend was Friday, August 25th.
 Johnson & Johnson’s dividend payout ratio is presently 96.36%.

 Johnson & Johnson, together with its subsidiaries, researches, develops, manufactures, and sells various products in the healthcare field worldwide.
 The company's Consumer Health segment provides skin health/beauty products under the AVEENO, CLEAN & CLEAR, DR. CI:LABO, NEUTROGENA, and OGX brands; baby care products under the JOHNSON'S and AVEENO Baby brands; oral care products under the LISTERINE brand; TYLENOL acetaminophen products; SUDAFED cold, flu, and allergy products; BENADRYL and ZYRTEC allergy products; MOTRIN IB ibuprofen products; NICORETTE smoking cessation products; and PEPCID acid reflux products.